The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 To which the teacher responded:

 “The new Education Inspection Framework (EIF) refers to learning being sequenced and adapted to suit the school I think.
 We use a scheme as a basis but heavily adapt and move objectives etc around.
 They didn’t comment on off the shelf as such other than the question.
-They wanted to know how objectives were embedded and revisited.”
+They want to know how the school embedded and revisited objectives.”

 Resources and intervention support: scheme of work and curriculum planning questions